koraytugay/koraytugay.github.io/content/docker/dockerfile.md

 {:toc}

 ## Overview
 A [Dockerfile](https://docs.docker.com/v17.12/engine/reference/builder/) is a text-based build script from which images can be built.
-The instructionso of Dockerfile can contain:
+The instructions of Dockerfile can contain:

 - Selecting the base image
 - Installing the required application